rhymu8354/MoonUnit/README.md

   cross-platform adapter library for system services whose APIs vary from one operating system to another

+Several dependencies are available in source-code format.
+A file `main.xml` is provided which is designed to work with the [mugit](https://pypi.org/project/mugit/) tool to clone the separate git repositories of the project's dependencies.
+Given that `mugit` is installed, and this project has been cloned locally, use the following commands to easily clone the dependency project repositories to the proper locations within the project's directory structure:

+    mugit select main
+    mugit pull

+Alternatively, refer to the `main.xml` file.
+Although it is in XML format, the markup should not be too difficult to understand.
+It merely lists the locations (both online and locally) of the other git repositories containing the project's dependencies, along with which branch should be cloned for each repository.

 ### Build system generation

 Generate the build system using [CMake](https://cmake.org/) from the solution root.
 For example:

 ```bash
 mkdir build